Apply to start a chapter

 Q: How do the themes work?

 A: CreativeMornings has monthly global themes.
 The themes serve as a common thread to connect all of our cities.
 Each theme is selected by a chapter in order of when they launched.
 All chapters participate by selecting a speaker that broadly relates to the topic of the month.
-Organizers know about themes at least six months in advance and participation is required.
+Hosts know about themes at least six months in advance and participation is required.

 About your city